ElixirTeSS/TeSS/README.md

 1. Copy config/example_secrets.yml to config/secrets.yml and configure your system.

-2. Edit config/database.yml or config/secrets.yml (depending on your preference) to add the database user and password defined above.
+2. Edit config/database.yml or config/secrets.yml (depending on your preference) to configure the database name, user and password defined above.

 3. Run:
  * `rake db:setup`